alimate/alimate.github.io/_posts/2016-9-24-rest-api-error-codes.md

 # "Talk is cheap, show me the code"
 ----
 Here I'm gonna provide a very minimal implementation of what we've talked about so far with Spring Boot.
-All codes are available at [github][github-source].
-Let's start with error codes, The `ErrorCode` interface will act as a super-type for all our error codes:<br>
+All the following codes are available at [github][github-source], you can skip rest of the article and check them out now.
+Anyway, Let's start with error codes, The `ErrorCode` interface will act as a super-type for all our error codes:<br>
 {% highlight java %}
 /**
  * Represents API error code.
 Each API should implement this interface to